Working with Particle Wallet within flutter applications.

 minSdkVersion

-, in most cases, this will simply be set to23
+, in most cases, this will simply be set to 23

 .manifestPlaceholders["PN_PROJECT_ID"]